Caps edge Bruins 2-1 in SO in Chara’s return to Boston

-BOSTON (AP) — Jakub Vrana had the only score in the shootout and the Washington Capitals beat the Bruins 2-1 Wednesday night in Zdeno Chara’s return to Boston.
+BOSTON (AP) — Jakub Vrana had the only goal in the shootout and the Washington Capitals beat the Bruins 2-1 Wednesday night in Zdeno Chara’s return to Boston.

 Lars Eller scored in regulation for the Capitals, who improved to 7-1-1 in their last nine games.
 Vitek Vanecek made 18 saves.